IceT-M/TechDay/lab-02---setup-your-ide/README.md

 You can download the latest version of Eclipse [here](https://www.eclipse.org/)

+__NOTE:__ Please choose the Eclipse JEE edition in order to have the right plug-ins pre-installed.

 ## Step 2 - Fork this repository

 In order to create your own copy of this exercise, please fork this repository to your local account.